 Balancing Rocks © Susan E Adams

 Wildlife flourishes in the untamed wilderness of the Zambezi Valley, in national parks, and on the shores of Lake Kariba, where hippo, crocodiles, buffalo, rhino, elephant and lion roam freely.
-Remote and protected wildlife reserves line the banks of the Zambezi River and the region offers some of the finest canoe safaris in Southern Africa, particularly the World Heritage site at Mana Pools, which is renowned for its outstanding variety of game.
+Remote and protected wildlife reserves line the banks of the Zambezi River and the region offers some of the finest canoe safaris in Southern Africa, particularly the UNESCO World Heritage Site at Mana Pools, which is renowned for its outstanding variety of game.
 The saltpans and grassy plains of Hwange National Park support one of the largest concentrations of animals in the world, and is the largest game reserve in the country.
 Lake Kariba is treasured as a source of hydro-electricity, as well as for its fishing resources.
 It is a beautiful stretch of water studded with islands and the sun-bleached branches of dead trees, surrounded by mountains and forests.
-Houseboats offer a wonderful opportunity to relax and take in the spectacular sunsets, enjoy a variety of water sports, and spot the vast quantities of game attracted to the lake, including huge Nile crocodiles and hippo.
+Houseboats offer a wonderful opportunity to relax and take in the spectacular sunsets, enjoy a variety of watersports, and spot the vast quantities of game attracted to the lake, including huge Nile crocodiles and hippo.

 Become our Zimbabwe Travel Expert

 We are looking for contributors for our Zimbabwe travel guide.
 If you are a local, a regular traveller to Zimbabwe or a travel professional with time to contribute and answer occasional forum questions, please contact us.